When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Pareto Improving CPRR Schemes

 \subsection{Exogenous Equilibrium}

 To capture the strategic behavior of users, we present below the standard model of Nash equilibrium with heterogeneous users, which we call exogenous equilibrium.
 The exogenous setting is commonly studied in the context of non-atomic congestion games without~\cite{heterogeneous-pricing-roughgarden,multicommodity-extension} or with refunds~\cite{GUO2010972}.
-As the name suggests, in exogenous equilibrium revenue refunds are assumed to be \emph{exogenous} and do not influence the behavior and route choice of users in the transportation network.
+As the name suggests, in an exogenous equilibrium the revenue refunds are assumed to be \emph{exogenous} and do not influence the behavior and route choice of users in the transportation network.
 That is, users minimize a linear function of their travel time and tolls, without considering refunds.

 We note that such a model of user behavior can be quite realistic in certain settings, especially since accounting for refunds when making route choices may often be too complex and involve quite sophisticated decision making on the part of users.
 Furthermore, for users to reason about how their path choice will influence their refund, they must know the refunding policy, which may typically not be known in practice, thereby making the notion of an exogenous equilibrium more appropriate in such settings.
-We do consider the more sophisticated \emph{endogenous} setting in Section~\ref{sec:endogenous}.
+We do consider the more sophisticated \emph{endogenous} setting in Section~\ref{sec:endogenous} and demonstrate that our results obtained in the exogenous setting also extend to endogenous setting as well.

-The following definition formalizes the notion of an exogenous equilibrium, which only depends on the congestion pricing component $\ttau$ of a CPRR scheme $(\ttau,\r)$.
+The following definition formalizes the notion of an exogenous equilibrium, which only depends on the \ifarxiv congestion pricing \else toll \fi component $\ttau$ of a CPRR scheme $(\ttau,\rr)$.

 \begin{definition} [Exogenous Equilibrium] For a given congestion-pricing scheme $\ttau$, a path flow pattern $\f$ is an exogenous equilibrium if for each group $g\in \G$ it holds that $f_{P,g}>0$ for some path $P \in \P_{g}$ if and only if